10 things you can expect when you’re expecting twins

 7. Sleepless nights

 I would say that after my 5th month of being pregnant with my twins, I could not get a good night sleep.
 It was just impossible for me.
 My belly was growing and I felt so heavy.
 Bathroom trips were so frequent that I could have slept in the bathroom and made it easier for myself.
 Keep in mind that the more your babies grow, the more uncomfortable you are going to feel.
-This pregnancy pillow helped me a lot in feeling comfortable while sleeping.
-I loved it!

 If you are carrying twins, you will most likely be put on bed-rest early on in your pregnancy.
 This could be for a number of reasons, your feet are too swollen (like mine were), you are at risk of pre-term labor, or to alleviate the potential risk of having pre-eclampsia.
 This article will help you survive bedrest and actually enjoy it!